ISCN/SOCDRaHR2/CONTRIBUTING.md

  Place any dataset keys in the dataset_keys folder of this project; variables should be keyed to ISCN standard names when possible (see the `var` column in [ISCNKey](https://github.com/ktoddbrown/soils-long-tail-recovery/blob/master/dataset_keys/ISCNKey.xlsx)), new variables will be considered as standardized candidates for future ISCN data products.
  For more details on the expected input file formats and structure of the data key please see the [wiki](https://github.com/ktoddbrown/soils-long-tail-recovery/wiki).

- We will also accept unique data ingestions scripts.
+ We will also accept unique data ingestion scripts.

  ## Everything else